Language-Research-Technology/ldaca-website/content/news/posts/gdrf/index.md

 > I cannot speak highly enough of Simon and Sam.
 They enthusiastically share their domains of knowledge, but also engage with us about our own work.
 To have access to experts willing to talk through current projects, future scoping, frustrations, and wild ideas is incredibly valuable.

-> Its easy to forget how much of our research work happens in the digital space.
+> It's easy to forget how much of our research work happens in the digital space.
 It's not just the data, it's how we interface with it.
 The GDRF taught me to think differently about how I treat my research workflow at almost every point.

 #### Mengyan (Kelly) Hou (UQ, Electrical Engineering and Computer Science):